 A call to celebrate Hot Cross Bun Day at home

 For over 20 years, Easter has been a highlight of Angliss's annual calendar.
-Teachers and students from Baking and Patisserie have made hundreds if not thousands of delicious hot cross buns over the years.
+Teachers and students from Baking and Patisserie have made thousands of delicious hot cross buns over the years.

 We're still keeping our (20 years in the making) recipe a secret, but here's another (pretty close!) home version that you can make for your family.
 It takes some time to make, but hey, isn't this a perfect time to slow things down for some mindful baking.

 What you'll need to make 12 delightful Hot Cross Buns

 - 1 tablespoon of instant skim milk powder

 - ¼ cup & 2 tablespoons of white sugar

 - 1 tablespoon of active dry yeast